Anta de Adrenunes

 Visiting the site requires a walk of about one kilometre from a tarred road.
-It receives relatively few visitors, although it is popular at the time of solstices and equinoxes.
+It receives relatively few visitors, although it is popular at the solstices and equinoxes.

 Origin of its name

 It is possible that the name of this Anta, like that of the cliff in which it is located, may have resulted from the corruption of the name of an old owner of the place.